The Hidden Cost of Opening an IDE Just to Read Code

 Dart, Delphi, Diff, Gherkin, Nginx, Apache config, Markdown, VBScript

 Standard code viewers apply syntax colors without regard for the overall document theme.
 If the background is dark, light-scheme token colors can become illegible.
-Telescopo solves this with six fully integrated themes that coordinate the background, foreground text, and syntax token palette into a coherent visual system:
+Telescopo ships with 30 fully integrated themes — each with a purpose-built token color palette that coordinates the background, foreground text, and syntax highlighting into a coherent visual system.

 Related: Dark Mode and Custom Themes for Reading Code and Markdown on Mac — deep dive into how each theme coordinates syntax colors.